Direct7Design/sage/README.txt

  * B.    Server database system
          *       Database system with one of the following SQL-based database APIs:
                  *       MySQL 3.? or later
+                 *       PostgreSQL 7.? or later
+                 *       MSSQL ? or later
+                 *       MS Access ? or later
+                 *       Oracle ? or later
-                 *       PostgreSQL ? or later
+                 *       DB2 ? or later

  * C.    Client web browser
          *       Ummm... general W3C-compliant browser... preferably not IE...